 “It was a company in which I was already invested and the company raised a new round of funding,” Yoshida says.
 “I got the opportunity to do an additional investment and keep the same equity level.”

-Yoshida also purchased Ethereum through digital trading platform Coinbase.
-The investment is a long-term hold, which is why he funded the purchase using his Rocket Dollar retirement account.
+Yoshida also purchased Ethereum through the digital trading platform Coinbase.
+The investment is a long-term hold, which is why he funded the purchase using his Rocket Dollar retirement account

 “My bet is that for the long-term it makes sense to invest in cryptocurrency and I will continue to add to my position in digital currency in very small amounts,” Yoshida says.
 “It will appreciate in value, and I invested in an account where I can benefit from tax-deferred growth.”